lchoung/data-vis-lambda/index.md

 If we are successful in this first part, we will move on to explore other algorithms on AWS Lambda, such as random forests.

 ## Platform Choice
-We have decided to either use Python or C to implement this project.
+We have decided to use Python to implement this project, to run on Lambda.

 ## Schedule
 #### 04.10.17